maciej-gol/tenant-schemas-celery/README.md

     celery -A proj beat --scheduler=tenants_app.scheduler.MyTenantAwareScheduler
     ```

 - `TenantAwareSchedulerMixin` uses a subclass of `SchedulerEntry` that allows the user to provide specific schemas to run a task on.
 This might prove useful if you have a task you only want to run in the `public` schema or to a subset of your tenants.
-In order to use set that, you must configure `tenant_schemas` in the tasks definition as such:
+In order to set that, you must configure `tenant_schemas` in the tasks definition as such:

 ```python
 app.conf.beat_schedule = {